strongloop/strongloop.com2/_posts/2018-03-30-serving-a-progressive-web-app-from-loopback.md

 #### 📱 Web App Manifest

 A [web app manifest](https://developers.google.com/web/fundamentals/web-app-manifest/) enables web developers to control how a Progressive Web App is experienced by end users.
-Some of the common metadata attributes included in a web app manifest includes:
+Some of the common metadata attributes in a web app manifest include:

 - A `name` for when the user is prompted to install the Progressive Web App
 - A `short_name` for when the app is installed to the user's home screen